kconnour/PyUVS-old/builddocs/rst/installation.rst

 command will install PyUVS along with all of its subpackages.

 You can now import PyUVS with :code:`import pyuvs`.
-We recommend the syntax :code:`import pyuvs as pu`.
+We recommend the syntax :code:`import pyuvs as pu` so your hopes aren't too high.

+Recall that subpackages will need further libraries in addition to the base dependencies of PyUVS.
+Those are described below.

 Subpackages
 -----------
-PyUVS comes with a number of subpackages for specialized tasks that require specialized libraries.
-We anticipate
+As previously noted, PyUVS comes with a number of subpackages for specialized tasks that require specialized libraries.

-By default PyUVS requires minimal dependencies but most (if not all) of the subpackages require additional libraries.
 These are not installed by default to reduce package clutter.

 The following lists the subpackages and the optional dependencies needed (a complete list and installation instructions are in the next section):